discordjs/guide/guide/creating-your-bot/commands-with-user-input.md

 	</discord-message>
 </div>

 Awesome!
 Nothing to worry in that regard about now.
-This uses something called a "regular expression" (commonly referred to as "regex") to handle that small (but important) bug.

 ## Common situations with arguments